johnwcowan/r7rs-work/TimeAdvancedCowan.md

 field values are exact integers that have been rounded down if necessary.
 All ranges are inclusive at both ends.

-`time-object`: The time object of this date.
+`time-object`: The time object corresponding to this date.

 `timezone`: The timezone with which this date was created, either a string or a number.